emmaking-smith/HiTEA/README.md

 Specifiying a `-t` argument yields a temporal analysis of that specific year, and specifying `-n` as `True` yields the analysis of the dataset without its 0% yielding reactions.

 The output will be saved as a csv file in the specified directory.
-Note that for temporal analyses, the corresponding dataset `XX_with_time.csv` where `XX` is the type of reaction needs to be used.
+Note that for temporal analyses, the corresponding dataset is `XX_with_time.csv` where `XX` is the type of reaction needs to be used.

 ### ANOVA-Tukey
 Similar to the variable importances, four specific modules for ANOVA-Tukey analysis are provided denoted as `ANOVA_Tukey_XX.py` where `XX` is the type of reaction being analyzed.
 Again, all modules can be run with default parameters, with temporal analysis or no 0% yielding reaction analysis performed with the relevant flags.
 For example:

 `python ANOVA_Tukey_Buchwald.py -d {PATH_TO_YOUR_DATASET} -s {PATH_TO_DESIRED_SAVE_DIRECTORY} -t {SPECIFIC_YEAR_TO_ANALYZE} -n {REMOVE 0% YIELDING REACTIONS TRUE / FALSE}`

 The output will be saved as a csv file in the specified directory.
-Note that for temporal analyses, the corresponding dataset `XX_with_time.csv` where `XX` is the type of reaction needs to be used.
+Note that for temporal analyses, the corresponding dataset is `XX_with_time.csv` where `XX` is the type of reaction needs to be used.

 ### Visualizing the Chemical Space
 Two modules are provided for visualizing the chemical space.
 These are `Example_Ligand_PCA.ipynb` and `Tanimoto_Heatmap.ipynb` which visualize the ligand space and reactant space, respectively.

 ## Important Note on Datasets
 The datasets will not be released until the manuscript is accepted.

+***Note For Reviewers:***
-***Note For Reviewers: You should have received access to the full dataset as well as the cleaned Buchwald, Ullmann, Heterogeneous Hydrogenation and Homogeneous Hydrogenation.
-Please reach out to esk34[at]cam[dot]ac[dot]uk or alpha[at]alpha-lee[dot]com if this is not the case.***
+You should have received access to the full dataset as well as the cleaned Buchwald, Ullmann, Heterogeneous Hydrogenation, and Homogeneous Hydrogenation.
+Please reach out to esk34@cam.ac.uk or alpha@alpha-lee.com if this is not the case.

 ## Dependencies
 All code has been tested on python 3.7 and R 3.4.4.